Battle of Frenchman's Creek: Casualties

-The British official casualty return gave 15 killed, 46 wounded and 30 missing.
-As was often done in casualty returns with officers (but not with enlisted men), Lieutenant King of Royal Artillery and Lieutenant Lamont of the 49th were included in the "wounded" category although they were also taken prisoner.
-The Americans took 34 prisoners, including Lamont and King, which would indicate that two of the enlisted men who were thought to have been killed were in fact captured.
-This gives a revised British loss (with Lamont and King counted among the prisoners rather than the wounded) of 13 killed, 44 wounded and 34 captured.
+The British official casualty return gave 15 killed, 46 wounded, and 30 missing.
+As was often done in casualty returns with officers, but not with enlisted men, Lieutenant King of the Royal Artillery and Lieutenant Lamont of the 49th Regiment were included in the "wounded" category although they were also taken prisoner.
+The Americans took 34 prisoners, including Lamont and King, which indicates that two of the enlisted men originally believed to have been killed were captured.
+The revised British loss, with Lamont and King counted among the prisoners rather than the wounded, was therefore 13 killed, 44 wounded, and 34 captured.

-Eaton's Compilation states that Captain King's command had 8 killed and 9 wounded; that Colonel Winder's detachment had 6 killed and 22 wounded but that the losses of Lieutenant Colonel Boerstler's detachment were unknown, being "nowhere stated" in the records.
-The New York Gazette of December 15, 1812, reported that, of Lieutenant Angus's 35 sailors who assaulted the Red House, 28 were killed or wounded, 2 were captured and only 5 escaped unscathed.
-Captain King (who was slightly wounded in the foot) and 38 other prisoners were taken by the British, The British reported that King and Angus's detachment left 12 killed behind them at the Red House (4 of whom were presumably from Angus's naval detachment) and that 18 American dead were recovered altogether.
+Eaton's Compilation states that Captain King's command had 8 killed and 9 wounded, and that Colonel Winder's detachment had 6 killed and 22 wounded, but that the losses of Lieutenant Colonel Boerstler's detachment were unknown.
+The New York Gazette of December 15, 1812, reported that, of Lieutenant Angus's 35 sailors who assaulted the Red House, 28 were killed or wounded, 2 were captured, and only 5 escaped unscathed.
+Captain King, who was slightly wounded in the foot, and 38 other prisoners were taken by the British.
+The British reported that King and Angus's detachment left 12 killed at the Red House and that 18 American dead were recovered altogether.

-Since only 30 prisoners had surrendered along with King and since Winder's detachment did not come under fire until they had re-embarked and cast off for Buffalo, it would appear that 6 of the dead left on the battlefield and 8 of the prisoners belonged to Boerstler's command.

-The known American casualties (which include the killed and captured but not the wounded in Boerstler's detachment) therefore appear to have been 24 killed, 55 wounded and 39 captured.
+Since only 30 prisoners had surrendered with King and Winder's detachment did not come under fire until it had re-embarked and cast off for Buffalo, 6 of the dead left on the battlefield and 8 of the prisoners appear to have belonged to Boerstler's command.
+The known American casualties, excluding the unknown number of wounded in Boerstler's detachment, were 24 killed, 55 wounded, and 39 captured.